kevinmcsherry/Horoscope_P3/README.md

 # Unfixed Bugs

 - I missed the fact that a user can add a year greater than today or over all date greater than today, so there age is actually a minus number...
 This is not great.
 If time permitted, I would retreive todays date, extract the year, and make sure the input is not greater than this year.
 As a quick fix, I've hardcoded 2022 in an error handler and raise an error if greater than.
 - I'm pretty happy with how the code is working, I wouldn't say there many other remaining bugs.
 What I already referenced perhaps is the fact that I rely on the datetime method to handle the day entry errors..which actually ends the program - ideally this would be handled and remain in program.
 This only happens if a day is entered that does not satisfy the day.
+Again, as a quick fix, I hardcoded if the inout is >31 to throw and error, but this is not ideal.

 # Deployment

+- In order to deploy my project and make it available to run via a visual program, I needed to synch my GitHub project through Heroku.
+I had to sign up for a new account, add credentials, link to the correct repository and add some settings to allow for seemless deployment.
+One thing I made sure to do was set to automatic deploys, which meant each time I pushed through gitpod, these changes would then render to the new GUI.
+My Heroku dashboard - https://dashboard.heroku.com/apps/horoscope-p3/deploy/github
 - My project is deployed via Heroku.
 My live published site - https://horoscope-p3.herokuapp.com/
+- My GitHub repository is housed here - https://github.com/kevinmcsherry/Horoscope_P3

 ## Credits